VitaliLiashchuk/interviews/CV/cv.md

     -   Implemented UnitTest and IntegrationTests infrastructure.
     -   Implemented texture rendering from WebView to Metal/Vulkan texture.
     -   Actively participated in the code review process and team member's support.
+    -   Implemented a plugin for Unity3d and Unreal Engine.

 ## Senior Software Engineer (C++), King.com (2020 Apr - 2021 Dec)